 Code.org As the originators of the Hour of Code idea, it’s only fair that we look at some of Code.org’s ideas and lessons!

-AI for Oceans is one of the newest releases from Code.org and it is PHENOMENAL!
+AI for Oceans is one of my favorite releases from Code.org and it is PHENOMENAL!
 Help your little one learn about Artificial Intelligence, preserving our oceans, and computer science in a fun and engaging way!

-Dance Party is another 2019 release, and is just plain FUN!
+Dance Party is just plain FUN!
 Use block coding to teach your cat or sloth to dance, groove, and clap to all sorts of songs while celebrating computer science the whole time!

 Minecraft has been popular for a while, and it doesn’t look like it’s going away anytime soon!
 Check out all the Minecraft-based resources available!
 I love the new version for 2019, Minecraft AI for Good.
 Their demo module is all about preventing forest fires which this California Girl loves!